msenosain/denoisingCTF/README.md

 For a detailed example, see our [tutorial](https://msenosain.github.io/denoisingCTF/articles/tutorial.html).

-## Debris and Beads model training and evaluation
+## Debris and beads models evaluation

-For further details on these models, click here.
+For further details on these models, click [here](https://msenosain.github.io/denoisingCTF/articles/models_eval.html).